sindhusha-t/ReceiptsTracking/README.md

 8. We are dispalying the summarized data in pie chart so that users can easily visualize the data.

 ![](https://github.com/sindhusha-t/ReceiptsTracking/raw/master/Documentation/Screenshots/pie%20chart%20for%20summary.png)

+## Strugggles and Issues Faced:
+1) Initially we tried to create Ionic Application -> but we ran out of many issues for building the apk file.
+The Ionic Application is running completely fine on the web.
+So we have spent enough amount of time on this and so we shifted to angular for developing web applications.
+2) We thought of using semantic similarity model to train and test the receipt categorization.
+It is taking hours to categorize a single receipt.
+So we are planning to change the model.

 ## Youtube Link:
 https://www.youtube.com/watch?v=K1BVGcjD4QQ&t=1s